SBEVSL/sbevsl_migrated/readme.txt

 http://sourceforge.net/projects/pymol/

-and is incorpoated into many unix releases.
+and is incorporated into many Unix releases.
 PyMOL is also available in proprietary versions from

 http://www.pymol.org.
 See that website for information on PyMOL licensing.